Efficient first-principles approach to Gibbs free energy with thermal expansion: Theory

 \subsection{Volume integral of pressure (VIP) method}

-Our objective is to determine the Gibbs free energy $G(T,\{N_i\},P)$ of a single phase, where $\{N_i\}$ and $P$ are a set of numbers of atoms with the element index $i$, and the pressure, respectively.
+Our objective is to determine the Gibbs free energy $G(T,\{N_i\},P)$ of a single phase, where $\{N_i\}$ is a set of numbers of atoms with the element index $i$.
 In the following discussion, we consider closed systems.
 Therefore, we do not write $\{N_i\}$ as a variable explicitly.
-The Gibbs free energy $G(T,P)$ can be written as:
+The Gibbs free energy $G(T,P)$ can be written as